HyperNylium/mdnx-auto-dl/docs/cardinaldl-get-started.md

 Run that against the same config folder you bind-mount, then start the container again.

-So you must already have a working `cardinaldl` binary and a signed-in `.cardinaldl` config folder before you begin.
+So you must already have a working CardinalDL binary and a signed-in `.cardinaldl` config folder before you begin.

 ### 1) Download `docker-compose.yaml` to your server
 Save the [`docker-compose.yaml`](https://github.com/HyperNylium/mdnx-auto-dl/blob/master/docker-compose.yaml) file: